Spider-Man: Homecoming: Visual effects

 Digital Domain worked on the Staten Island Ferry battle, creating the CGI versions of Spider-Man, the Vulture suit, Iron Man, and Spider-Man's drone.
 Digital Domain was able to LIDAR an actual Staten Island Ferry, as well as the version created on set, to help with creating their digital version.
 Lou Pecora, visual effects supervisor at Digital Domain, called that sequence "brutal" because "the way they were shot, it was lit to be a certain time of day, and afterwards it was decided to change that time of day".
-Sony Pictures Imageworks created much of the third act of the film when Parker confronts Toomes on the plane and beach in his homemade suit, and Toomes is in an upgraded Vulture suit.
+Sony Pictures Imageworks created much of the third act of the film when Peter confronts Toomes on the plane and beach in his homemade suit, and Toomes is in an upgraded Vulture suit.
 Some elements of Vulture's first suit were shared with Imageworks, but the remainder were created by them "based on a maquette".
 For the plane's cloaking ability, Imageworks was inspired by Adaptiv IR Camouflage tank cloaking system by BAE Systems, which "uses a series of titles to cloak against infrared".
 For their web design, which was based on the one created for Civil War, Digital Domain referenced polar bear hair because of its translucent nature.
 Imageworks also looked to the Civil War webs, as well as to those they had created for previous Spider-Man films, in which "the web[s] had [...] tiny barbs that aided in hooking on to things".
 For this film, they "dialed back the barbs" to line up more closely with the other web designs created for this film.
 Method Studios worked on the Washington Monument sequence.
 Iron Man's armor in the film, the Mark XLVII, is a recolored version of the MK XLVI armor introduced in Civil War; this was done because Sony did not have the budget to create a new Iron Man suit.
 Feige requested the color scheme resemble the Ultimate Iron Man armor from the comics.